Freshly Ground Coffee – Why It Tastes Best

 There are three factors that contribute to this tragic degradation: oxidation, moisture, and CO2 depletion.

-The complex compounds within your coffee beans are what create your brew’s aroma and flavor.
+The complex compounds within your coffee beans are what create your brew’s aroma and flavour.
 Not all of these compounds are very stable, which means that they can change quickly.

-Through oxidation, a process by which compounds interact with air molecules to create different molecules, certain desirable flavor and aroma compounds are released from your coffee beans.
-When you grind your beans you kick start this oxidation process, which is a good thing if you brew right away, but not if you wait too long (1).
+Through oxidation, a process by which compounds interact with air molecules to create different molecules, certain desirable flavour and aroma compounds are released from your coffee beans.
+When you grind your beans you kick start this oxidation process, which is a good thing if you brew right away, but not if you wait too long (2).

-…once those beans touch air, the oxygen begins to zap their flavor and make them smell different almost immediately by causing coffee solubles to either degrade and oxidize…
+…once those beans touch air, the oxygen begins to zap their flavour and make them smell different almost immediately by causing coffee solubles to either degrade and oxidize…

 Here is something you may not know: the oils in coffee beans are water soluble.
 In case my peculiar brand of sarcasm has no effect on you (I don’t blame you, it’s terrible) that was a joke.
 Obviously coffee oils are water soluble (laugh now).